discordjs/guide/guide/improving-dev-environment/pm2.md

 # Managing your bot process with PM2

 PM2 is a process manager.
-It manages your applications states, so you can start, stop, restart and delete processes.
+It manages your applications' states, so you can start, stop, restart and delete processes.
 It offers features such as monitoring running processes and setting up a "start with operating system" (be that Windows, Linux or Mac) so your processes start when you boot your system.

 ## Getting started